Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

   :target: ../../_images/Extensions/extension_wifi2_mesh_example.jpg

-In the illustration above, there is a mesh network with five stacks each with a WIFI Extension 2 configured in mesh mode.
+In the illustration above, there is a mesh network with five stacks each with a WIFI Extension 2.0 configured in mesh mode.
 The root node of this mesh network is marked with a red circle.
-The mesh root node can connect to the WIFI access point, "Mesh Router".
-The "Brick Daemon" machine is running a Brick Daemon that supports mesh feature and is reachable via the same network of the "Mesh Router".
+The mesh root node can connect to the Wi-Fi access point, "Mesh Router".
+The "Brick Daemon" machine is running a Brick Daemon that supports the mesh feature and is reachable via the network of the "Mesh Router".
 From the perspective of the mesh network this machine is the mesh gateway.

 The mesh root node establishes a connection to the mesh gateway which is marked